Request more information from Sinclair's Admissions Office by clicking the button below.

 Please note: "The subject matter of a course enrolled in under the college credit plus program may include mature subject matter or materials, including those of a graphic, explicit, violent, or sexual nature, that will not be modified based upon college credit plus enrollee participation regardless of where course instruction occurs." - From Ohio Revised Code Section 3365.035

 Public School students: REQUIRED textbooks are paid by the school district for all public school students.
 Books can be purchased online via the Sinclair online bookstore, 10 days before the start of each term.
-These books are the property of the school and should be returned to the school and the end of the course.
+These books are the property of the school and should be returned to the school at the end of the course.
 All REQUIRED course materials are covered by the college and must be acquired via the Sinclair Campus Store.

 For Non-Public and Homeschool students: Students who attend a non-public school should check with the school administration to determine if the school will cover the REQUIRED books for CCP courses.
 Students who attend a non-charted, non-public school or are homeschooled are responsible for purchasing their own textbooks.
 Sinclair will provide all supplemental supplies required by the course via the Sinclair Campus Store.